Enoch Turner School: Architectural style

 The design of the one-story Gothic Revival style brick schoolhouse is attributed to an English architect Henry Bowyer Lane, who worked in Canada from about 1841 to 1847 and who also designed the adjacent Little Trinity Church in 1845.
 The building has an unusual exclamation mark windows that flank the front door.
-In 1869, the building was expanded to the west with an addition designed by noted Toronto architectural firm Gundry and Langley.
+In 1869, the building was expanded to the west with an addition designed by Toronto architectural firm Gundry and Langley.
 The addition is a particularly early work by Henry Langley, who opened his own practice that same year, following the death of Thomas Gundry.
 Langley went on to become one of the most influential 19th-century architects in Ontario, designing important Toronto landmarks such as the Metropolitan United Church (56 Queen Street East), McMaster Hall (273 Bloor Street West) and the Bank of British North America (49 Yonge Street).
 In 1910, the south addition was built.

 Affiliations

-The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.
+The museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.